quantmind/pulsar/docs/source/design.rst

 are:

 * :ref:`The asynchronous layer <async-layer>` forms the building blocks of asynchronous execution.
-The main classes here are the :class:`Deferred` and the :class:`EventLoop`.
+The main classes here are the :class:`.Deferred` and the :class:`.EventLoop`.
 * :ref:`The actor layer <design-actor>` provides parallel execution in processes and threads and uses the :ref:`the asynchronous layer <async-layer>` as building block.
-* The last layer, built on top of the first two, is based on the higher level :class:`apps.Application` class.
+* The last layer, built on top of the first two, is based on the higher level :class:`.Application` class.

 .. _async-layer: